Shmuel Cohen: Biography

 Samuel (Shmuel) Cohen was born in a small town near Ungheni, Moldavia, then part of the Russian Empire.
 Motivated by a rising tide of Russian state-sponsored antisemitism and terrorism (pogroms), Cohen immigrated to Ottoman Palestine in 1887.
-He settled in Rishon LeZion ("First to Zion") as part of the Hovevei Zion ("Lovers of Zion") movement.
+He settled in Rishon LeZion as part of the Hovevei Zion movement.
 Rishon LeZion was established in 1882, as a Jewish agricultural cooperative on barren land purchased from two brothers, Musa and Mustafa el Dagani.
 Cohen was also a member of B'nai B'rith.

 In Rishon LeZion, Cohen married Minya Papirmeister and made his living as a vintner.
 Cohen was an accomplished local violinist.
 He was given the nickname “Stempenu”, after the famous fictional klezmer violinist in Shalom Aleichem's book of the same name.
 In 1938, when Cohen wrote his biography, he titled it Stempenu.

 Cohen was one of the founders of the first Keren Kayemet in Rishon LeZion in 1889.
 It predated the later national Keren Kayemet Le Yisrael (Jewish National Fund for Israel).

 Cohen returned to Ungheni where he established a girls school in the early years of the 20th century.
 The school was not successful.
 He returned to Rishon LeZion, reestablishing himself as a vintner and settling permanently to raise his only child, Ida.

 Cohen was active in early Jewish settlement efforts in Palestine.
 He helped found the city of Rehovot.
 The effort was unique in that it did not involve financial support from Baron Edmond James de Rothschild.
 Philosophically, he joined with others working for the Redemption of the Ancient Land of Israel.